smirfolio/MCP-tasksforge/README.md

 -   **State Persistence**: Tracks the implementation progress of user stories in a local `.mcp_history.md` file.
 -   **Local Caching**: Saves the fetched project context to `.mcp_project_context.md` on the first run to speed up subsequent sessions.
 -   **Organized Workflow**: All agent-related files (history, context, prompts) are stored neatly within a `workflow` directory inside your project.
--   **Secure**: Validates that it only operates within a valid Git repository, preventing accidental writes to other parts of your system.
+-   **Secure**: Validates that it only operates within a valid Git repository, preventing accidental writes to other parts of your system, temporary token usage..

 ## How It Works

 The workflow is designed to be efficient and stateful:

-1.  **User Setup**: The developer configures their AI coding agent to use this MCP server, providing their Tasksforge secret key.
+1.  **User Setup**: The developer configures their AI coding agent to use this MCP server, providing their Tasksforge secret key in `https://www.tasksforge.ai/internalApp/settings`.
 2.  **First Run**: The agent, running in a project directory, detects that the local context is missing.
 It calls the MCP server to fetch project details from the Tasksforge API.
 The server then instructs the agent to save this context locally.
 3.  **Implementation**: Guided by the prompt in `workflow/prompt_implement_user_stories.md`, the agent helps the developer implement user stories incrementally.
 4.  **Logging Progress**: When a user story is complete, the agent calls the MCP server to save a timestamped completion report to `workflow/.mcp_history.md`.